PhoenixTales/wiki.gothicarchive.org/items.md

 ## Potion "Sprinting Horse"
 - sprint potion
+- drinking it triggers `SpellFX_Sprint` (also in the final release), which may suggest that originally it was going to be a magic spell

 ## PSI Potion
 - appears in alpha builds, is almost for sure the same as _Sruup_